THE WELSH 3000s CHALLENGE

 Equipment – Equipment can be borrowed on request.

 WHAT’S NOT INCLUDED

-Food – you will need to provide your own food for this trip.
-You will be doing a large amount of exercise each day and you will require plenty of food.
+Food – You will need to provide your own food for this trip.
+As you will be doing a large amount of exercise each day, you will require plenty of food.
 There is a very well equipped kitchen in the bunkhouse that we are staying at.

-Equipment – You will need to bring a mountain rucksack each, with waterproof top and trousers, warm clothes (including hat and gloves), a head torch (plus spare batteries) and personal medication.
+Equipment – You will need to bring a mountain rucksack each, waterproof jacket and trousers, warm clothes (including hat and gloves), a head torch (plus spare batteries) and personal medication.